 - 13-inch x 9 inch pan

 For the filling:

 - Coconut oil for greasing pan

-- 1 small butternut squash; peeled, halved and seeds discarded, sliced very thin
+- 1 small butternut squash peeled, seeded and sliced very thin

 - 1/4 cup organic cane syrup

 - 1 tablespoon arrowroot starch can be substituted with corn starch

 - 1 teaspoon ground cinnamon